 tk.
 If you want to make something simple, it’s not too bad.

 It can integrate with tornado.

-Beware of the many renames between python 2 and 3.
+Beware of the many class renames between python 2 and 3.

 It looks primitive, but you can get a long way.

-- NMT Tkinter reference is in-depth but outdated, missing many renames.
+NMT Tkinter reference is in-depth but outdated, missing many renames.
 Still the best, IMO.

-The official tk docs are complete, but referencey and written for tcl rather than python.
+The official tk docs are complete, but referencey and written for

-- the official python tkinter docs are fine but especially partial.
+the official python tkinter docs are fine but especially incomplete.

-To ease this pain and make everything even easier, perhaps one should use one of the mildly hip meta-frameworks, such as enaml, which handles asynchronous widget binding and such, and enaml-native, whcih attempts to create mobile-friendly react-native-esque applications.
+To make everything easier, perhaps one should use one of the mildly hip meta-frameworks, such as enaml, which handles asynchronous widget binding and such, and enaml-native, which attempts to create mobile-friendly react-native-esque applications.